Gropher/insque/README.md

 Insque.listen
 ```

    or just run `bundle exec rake insque:listener` from your console.

 3. Call `janitor` method in some background process or rake task.
 Janitor will reissue failed messages or report error if message fails again.
 Janitor treats message as failed if it was not processed for an hour after broadcast or reissue.
 ```ruby
 Insque.janitor
 ```

    or just run `bundle exec rake insque:janitor` from your console.

+### Daemonizing

 If you want to run insque listener as a daemon consider using [foreman](https://github.com/ddollar/foreman) for this.